quietfanatic/dirt/ayu/ayu-data-language.md

         foo: 1
         bar: 2
     }]
-     // The following makes some_pointer point to some_object.bar
+     -- The following makes some_pointer point to some_object.bar
-    some_pointer: [int* #some_object/1/bar]
+    some_pointer: [int32* #some_object/1/bar]
-     // The following points to an item in another file.
+     -- The following points to an item in another file.
     another_pointer: [AnotherObject* /folder/file.ayu#target/1]
 ]]
 ```